drewcrawford/drewcrawford.github.io/metal_faq/index.md

 ```
 3. Set the "input files" to `${TARGET_TEMP_DIR}/Metal/mylib.air`
 4. Set the "output files" to `${BUILT_PRODUCTS_DIR}/libmylib.a`

+Note that doing this may case `DYPShaderDebuggerErrorDomain:1 "Failed instrument library"`, see error discussion below.

 ### If you are also doing this as part of a Swift package,